The Hidden Language of the Nervous System: Understanding Your Animal Defences

 - 4 min read

 They’re not weaknesses.
-They’re ancient, automatic responses designed to keep you alive!
-But when they get stuck in the “on” position - often after trauma, chronic stress or relational wounds, they can shape your thoughts, feelings, behaviours and relationships.
+They are ancient, automatic responses designed to keep you alive!
+However, when they get stuck in the “on” position—often after trauma, chronic stress, or relational wounds—they can shape your thoughts, feelings, behaviours, and relationships.

 The Five Animal Defences